12 Gluten-Free Flour Blends That Actually Work for Perfect Bread

 Best For: Sandwich bread, dinner rolls, basic white bread Binding Agent: 1 tsp xanthan gum per cup of blend used Hydration: Medium (about 75% liquid to flour weight)

 This blend has the most forgiving texture and works in 90% of bread recipes.
 The brown rice provides structure, white rice adds lightness, potato starch creates softness, and tapioca adds that crucial bit of chew.
+Perfect for our best gluten-free sandwich bread recipe.

 Blend #2: The Professional Bakery Blend